Table of Contents Show

-An apartment that lets in plenty of light is important for ensuring a good mood—and for ensuring a good price when you move on.
-Make sure that the apartment is open and looks out on unobstructed views—having clear views is even more important than having outdoor space.
-Find out whether or not your views are protected by air rights and zoning to ensure that they don’t suddenly become blocked during your tenancy, lowering your resale value.
+An apartment that lets in plenty of light is essential for ensuring a good mood—and for providing a reasonable price when you move on.
+Make sure that the apartment is open and looks out on unobstructed views—having definite opinions is even more critical than having outdoor space.
+Find out whether or not your beliefs are protected by air rights and zoning to ensure that they don’t suddenly become blocked during your tenancy, lowering your resale value.

 Check out the ceilings, because bigger is better.
-A good ceiling height is around 14 feet—you really don’t need anything higher.
+Good ceiling height is around 14 feet—you don’t need anything higher.
 If the ceilings are only about 8.5 feet, then your views need to be exceptionally unobstructed.

 Sure, the place looks good now, but how will it hold up in a few years?
 Do your research and look for architectural details that are both practical and unique.
 Failing that, go for “good bones”: a solid foundation, detailed work, quality materials, etc.

 Whether or not you are a clotheshorse, extra storage and closets are key.
-If your potential apartment lacks them, consider the possibility of adding storage with help from a closet company—just make sure space exists for the transformation.
+If your potential apartment lacks them, consider the possibility of adding a storage room with help from a closet company—make sure space exists for the transformation.

-You can schlep your laundry down to the basement, but part of the joy of owning a luxury apartment is in-unit hookups.
-If you really don’t plan to use yours, consider transforming the space for a washer/dryer unit into usable closet space
+You can schlep your laundry down to the basement, but part of the joy of owning a luxury new york city apartment is in-unit hookups.
+If you don’t plan to use yours, consider transforming the space for a washer/dryer unit into usable closet space

 A fixer-upper can be tempting, but unless you have the time and the money to fix it up, moving into an already renovated apartment with gourmet kitchen fixtures can be a much better option.